 If you feel you have physical, psychological, or learning disabilities that could affect your performance in the course, we urge you to contact SEAS.
 We will do whatever we can to support accommodations recommended by SEAS.

-The textbook for the course is Probability and Computing: Randomized Algorithms and Probabilistic Analysis by Michael Mitzenmacher and Eli Upfal.
+The textbook for the course is Probability and Computing Randomization and Probabilistic Techniques in Algorithms and Data Analysis, 2nd Edition by Michael Mitzenmacher and Eli Upfal.

 Errata for the 1st Printing, Errata for the 2nd Printing